10 Belo Babies Who Have Tried (And Love!) Thermage FLX

 “I met my husband in 2009 at a bar in Ortigas.
 My best friend from Australia came home, and we were catching up over drinks.
 Since a lot of us were single, we asked one of our guy friends if he could invite some of his friends over.

 “An hour later, three guys came, and then there was this cute chinito surfer wearing a trucker cap, a shirt, board shorts, and slippers who came in and, like in the movies, the world stopped and everything went slow-mo.
 That’s when I knew he was the one!

 “I had to leave early, and he followed me to the car to ask for my number and then he realized he didn’t have his phone.
 I gave it anyway, and he told me not to worry ‘cause he saved it in his head.
 Three days later, he asked me out and the rest is history.
-We’re now married and have a cute little daughter who is about to learn how to surf soon.”
+We’re now married.”

 “[We met] on Bumble!
 Kasi sa Bumble diba, girl talaga dapat nauuna mag-message sa guy after you match.
 I think ang sinabi ko sa kanya: ‘Nice photo.
 How are you?’
 The rest is history.”